pranigopu/artificialIntelligence-in-games/lab3/README.md

 double childValue = hvVal / (child.nVisits + player.params.epsilon);
 ```

-While I was unable to decipher what `hvVal` meant as such, the value it was assigned to, i.e. `child.totValue`, is the "total value" statistic of the `child` object of the `BasicTreeNode` class, which I assume is the total reward of the node.
+While I was unable to decipher what `hvVal` meant as such, the value it was assigned to, i.e. `child.totValue`, is the "total value" statistic of the `child` object of the `BasicTreeNode` class, which (as we shall see later) is the total reward assigned to the node.
+We see that **_the exploitation term here is not given by the reward statistic of the child alone, but also based on the number of times the child was visited_** (this is different from the basic formulation of UCB1 we gave above).

 It is also clear that the child's exploitation value is inversely proportionate to the number of times it was visited.
 To see why this is done, consider this: if a child has been visited more times yet its `hvVal` remains unchanged, we may have hit a plateau or a limit in child's measure of goodness, thus indicating that the child requires less further exploration.
 Again, I was unable to understand the purpose of the small constant parameter `player.params.epsilon`.

 The **_exploration term_** term is given by the following line: